Remy Peptides · For in-vitro laboratory research only. Not for human or veterinary use.Research Use Only

 Is Tirzepatide FDA approved?

 Yes.
 Tirzepatide was approved by the FDA as Mounjaro on May 13, 2022 for type 2 diabetes and as Zepbound on November 8, 2023 for chronic weight management.
-It is the only compound among these three with full FDA approval as of April 23, 2026.
+It is the only compound among these three with full FDA approval as of June 8, 2026.

 What did the February 2026 CagriSema vs Tirzepatide data show?

 Novo Nordisk reported that REDEFINE 4 showed 20.2% weight loss for CagriSema versus 23.6% for tirzepatide at 84 weeks using the treatment-regimen estimand.
 In the if-all-participants-adhered analysis, CagriSema reached 23.0% versus 25.5% for tirzepatide.
 CagriSema did not meet the primary endpoint of non-inferiority.
+The trial was open-label with around 809 participants who had obesity plus at least one comorbidity.
+In May 2026, Novo confirmed the launch will use a dual-pen device instead of the originally planned single-chamber co-formulation.

 What is the strongest GLP-1 based option for weight loss in this group?